WH press secretary reiterates Trump's belief in false illegal voter claim

 "To continue to suggest that the 2016 election was conducted in a fashion that millions of people voted illegally undermines faith in our democracy," said Sen. Lindsey Graham, of South Carolina, told reporters in a hallway of the Dirksen Senate Office Building in D.C.
 "It's not coming from a candidate for the office, it's coming from the man who holds the office.
 So I am begging the president, share with us the information you have about this or please stop saying it."

-But many Republicans came out in defense of Trump's overall claim of voter fraud on Tuesday, though they were careful not to weigh in on the president's specific comments.
+Republicans questioned about Trump's claim were careful not to weigh in on the president's specific comments.

 Senate Majority Leader Mitch McConnell would not answer whether he agreed with Trump's claim that millions voted illegally, but said, "the notion that election fraud is a fiction is not true."